 Background: The article argues that Korean pop is not making fun of American or Black hip hop culture.
 The author tries to indicate the “Asian-ness” of K-pop, a blend of gender neutrality, and all cultures’ adaptation.

 Background: This article discusses what it means to culturally appropriate and how cultural exchange and assimilation are associated with it.
-The article also gives examples of people culturally appropriating from Black culture to demonstrate how it is a problem that people are capable of exploiting an oppressed culture.
+The article also gives examples of people culturally appropriating from Black culture to demonstrate how it is a problem that people can exploit an oppressed culture.

 How I Used It: This article was the first article I have read that gave me a better understanding of cultural appropriation.
-It was used to explain the definition of cultural appropriation in order to clarify how it differs from culturally appreciating.
+It was used to explain the definition of cultural appropriation in order to clarify how it differs from cultural appreciation.